tkxu/PocketMicroLIB/README.md

 # PocketMicroLIB
-PocketMicroLIB – Practical MicroPython libraries for GNSS &amp; LTE IoT devices
+PocketMicroLIB – Practical MicroPython libraries for LTE IoT devices using GNSS.

 This library is designed primarily for MicroPython on Raspberry Pi Pico-class boards.
 No Python package installation is required.